Improve Your College Admissions Chances with "Demonstrated Interest"

 1. Visit the campus.

-The more time and effort you can expend to show that you’ve done your research and think you’re a match, the more believable you’ll be!
-If at all possible, see if you can make a trip to the schools you really want to attend.
-There’s so much more than just the “facts” that matter: when you step foot on campus and actually chat with students or sit in on a class, you’ll get the “vibe” of the place.
-Make sure to take notes on your thoughts and feelings and any relevant details, like the names of the people you spoke with, the buildings you visited, and the classes you shadowed.
+The more time and effort you can expend to show that you’ve done your research and feel you’re a good fit, the more believable your request for admission will be!
+If at all possible, see if you can physically take a trip to the schools you really want to attend.
+There’s so much more to a given school than what shows up on paper/on a computer screen: when you step foot on campus and actually chat with students or sit in on a class, you’ll really get the “feel” of the place.

 2. Take a tour (in person or virtually).